curvedinf/dir-assistant/README.md

 Available options: `cpu`, `cuda`, `rocm`, `metal`, `vulkan`, `sycl`

+Note: The embedding model and the local llm model will be run with acceleration after selecting a platform.
+To disable hardware acceleration change `n_gpu_layers = -1` to `n_gpu_layers = 0` in the config.

 ### For Platform Install Issues

 System dependencies may be required for the `platform` command and are outside the scope of these instructions.